avornhagen2/Damage-Detection-on-Vehicles/README.md

 ## Results
 During training and evaluation, performance metrics and visualizations (such as confusion matrices) are generated.
 Check the results/ directory for detailed logs and plots that help assess model accuracy and reliability.

-## Acknowledgements
-Special thanks to all contributors and the research community whose insights and tools made this project possible.